ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 backing up *only* what changed in the database since the last backup.
 This replication becomes a daily backup.

-You can configure a backup to trigger at regular intervals.
-However, each interval must be 24 hours or more.
+You can configure a backup to trigger at regular intervals, but each interval must be 24 hours or more.
 In other words, you can run daily backups but not hourly backups.
 {: note}

 ## Creating an incremental backup